 Your iPhone and iPad store your entire history of notes within the Notes app on the device.
-If your notes are important and you need to get them quickly copied or saved to the computer, we made an app for that - iExplorer. iExplorer lets your Mac or PC computer access the notes that are saved either on your iPhone or in an iTunes backup of your device.
-You can then easily export your notes as .RTF (Mac) and .TXT (PC). iExplorer even lets you export all of your notes in a single transfer.
+If your notes are important, and you need to get them quickly copied or saved to the computer, we made an app for that - iExplorer. iExplorer lets your Mac or PC computer access the notes that are saved either on your iPhone or in an iTunes backup of your device.
+You can then easily export your notes as .PDF, .RTF (Mac) or .TXT (PC) files.
+The PDF format will include any images and other attachments in your notes such as sketches, maps or URL previews, rich text formatting and more. iExplorer also lets you access and transfer encrypted notes and has an Export All option to transfer all of your notes quickly in a single transfer.

 What you will need

 - An iPhone, iPad, or iPod

 - A Mac or PC with iTunes installed

 - USB cable to connect your iPhone, iPad, or iPod

 If you don't already have iExplorer installed download it by clicking the button below.
 For more detailed installation instructions, click here.